tekknolagi/isdt/assignments/02-cli-constructive.md

     pages are for library calls (C functions).
 There is also a section for POSIX specifications, section 3p.

+These functions can return a whole host of different errors in different conditions.
+If any of them returns a value that signals an error (check the man page for each one), you should print a helpful error message and exit immediately with a nonzero exit code.[^perror]

+[^perror]: We won't require you to use it, but you may find the `perror`
+    function (`man 3 perror`) helpful.

 You can start with the following skeleton, or you can write your own:

 ```c